awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **Increase service uptime**

-Image Builder allows you to test your images before deployment with both AWS\-provided and customized tests\.
-AWS will distribute your image only if all of the configured tests have succeeded\.
+Image Builder provides access to test components that you can use to test your images before deployment\.
+You can also create custom test components with AWS Task Orchestrator and Executor \(AWSTOE\), and use those\.
+Image Builder distributes your image only if all of the configured tests have succeeded\.

 **Raise the security bar for deployments**